 The bill that passed in May, HB 2020, called for creating a state bail advisory commission to collect data and to make best practices recommendation for risk assessment tools to be used when determining bail.
 Among other requirements, courts would have been prohibited from considering factors that “disproportionately affect persons who are members of racial or ethnic minority groups or who are socioeconomically disadvantaged.”

 If you or a family member is arrested in Texas, a qualified criminal defense lawyer is indispensable at the bail hearing in order to make sure that the best arguments for pretrial release on low bail or even without bail are made.
 The means stressing to the court such factors as a steady employment, a stable family life, ties to the community and a favorable prior history with the court system.

 Kevin L. Collins is an experienced trial lawyer and former prosecutor who vigorously defends his clients, no matter the charges.
 The legal team at Kevin L. Collins, P.C. in San Antonio is ready to represent you anywhere in the state.
-Call us at 210-598-8629 or contact us online for immediate assistance.
+Call me at 210-598-8629 or contact me online for immediate assistance.